Item Type |

 Non-OSU patrons' borrowing privileges will be temporarily suspended if library charges exceed $100 and they will be reinstated when those charges have been resolved.

 The borrower is financially responsible for lost, stolen, or damaged library materials and/or equipment.
 Regardless of whether payment has been made for an item, library items remain the property of the university.
 Materials cannot be purchased from the library.
 Any person who has falsely claimed to have lost materials simply to retain possession can be charged for illegally possessing state property.
-If library items are damaged, especially by water, please return them immediately to Circulation so appropriate measures can be taken.
+If library items are damaged, especially by water, please return them immediately to the library so appropriate measures can be taken.

 You may appeal library fines or charges for late, lost, or damaged materials if you believe the charges have been mistakenly assessed or that extenuating circumstances warrant reduction or cancellation.
 To prevent interest from accruing, appeal library fines or charges within 30 calendar days of the original billing.
 You will receive a response to any appeal within 1 week.
 Non-receipt of an overdue notice does not exempt you from fines or charges.